MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 ### Evaluation example

-You create a rule that has the following three clauses:
+Create a rule that has the following three clauses:

     ```ruleslanguage
     `// Approves when email from contoso domain has been validated`<br>